heshanraj/Assignment---2/README.md

-# Assignment---2
-Project task manager

-# Task Management System
+# Django Task Manager

-This is a Django-based task management system that allows administrators to manage categories and tasks and assigns tasks to users.
+This is a Django-based task manager that allows administrators to manage categories and tasks, and assign tasks to users.
 Regular users can view and complete their assigned tasks.

 ## Features